taxisuper/frontend/readme.md

 Running your app with these additions yields disappointing results in the browser.
 The problem is that even tho we are updating the value of our state, we're not rendering this new state to the page.
 This brings us to the fourth and final step of the cycle:

-### Step 4: Subscribing to store change and re-rendering
+### D: Subscribing to store change and re-rendering

 Lets refactor our rendering method into its own function: